Armyworm, Mythimnaunipuncta

 Injury

+In Colorado, this species is mostly a pest of corn and spring grains, with only occasional infestations occurring in winter wheat.
+The severity of feeding injuries varies greatly from year to year.
 Armyworm feeding is limited mostly to grasses, although this insect will feed on several other plants as well.
-In Colorado, armyworm is mostly a pest of corn and spring grains, with only occasional infestations occurring in winter wheat.
+Caterpillars consume awns, tender kernels, and often cut the stem below the head, and young corn plants can be completely defoliated.
 Feeding is most notable on leaves of plants, but crowns can be chewed, and heads can be clipped as well.

 CSU Extension Fact Sheet